Getting started for admitted summer students

 Getting ready for class

-Books and materials: For Penn Summer Prep and for all Summer Academies, no materials need to be purchased prior to the start of the program.
+Books and materials: For all Summer Academies, no materials need to be purchased prior to the start of the program.
 All course materials are typically included in the tuition price, but students may choose to bring note-taking supplies or a device to take notes with.

 For the Pre-College Programs, instructors indicate the required materials in the syllabi for individual courses.
 Some course materials are made available to students through Canvas, the University’s online learning platform.
 In addition, Penn Bookstore offers a range of options for purchasing course materials, including new, used, digital, and rental versions, depending on the textbook.
 It is recommended that students attend the first class before purchasing any materials.
 Students may also want note-taking supplies or a device to take notes with.
 Please note that device policies in the classroom may vary by instructor.